Dockerfile FROM php:7.4.1

 RUN curl -sS https://getcomposer.org/installer | php -- --check && \ export COMPOSER_MEMORY_LIMIT=-1 && \ composer self-update --1 && \ composer install --no-interaction --optimize-autoloader

-export COMPOSER_MEMORY_LIMIT=-1- here you can set how much memory a php composer can use.
+export COMPOSER_MEMORY_LIMIT=-1: Sets how much memory a PHP Composer can use.

-composer self-update- it will update composer itself to the latest 1 version and get all the dependencies.
+composer self-update: Updates composer to the latest 1 version and get all dependencies.

 Step 3.
 The whole Dockerfile should look like this: